 I just heard about the Purgeable storage in macOS Sierra.
 What is it?
 Can you tell me more about this Purgeable storage?

 You’re in the right place.
-I'll show you about what is Mac Purgeable space and how to remove purgeable storage on Mac.
+I'll show you about what is Mac Purgeable space and how to remove purgeable space on Mac.

-Apple is very ingenious.
-The company and its devices wish to work smart as opposed to working hard.
-They didn’t make your hard drive space bigger.
+Mac Purgeable Space is actually related to the Optimized storage feature of your macOS Sierra.
+Apple didn’t make your hard drive space bigger.
 What they’ve done is to handle the limited space on your Macintosh with the help of cloud storage.
 This, in turn, made one part of your storage bar and turned it into a piece called “Purgeable.”

 Now, let’s dive more into detail with the said slice of the storage pie.
 Purgeable storage actually contains files that your macOS refers to as suited for removal.

 That’s why it’s called purgeable, it can actually be deleted from your drive without causing any issues.
-Purgeable storage is actually related to the Optimized storage feature of your macOS Sierra.
 If Optimized storage is activated, a lot of files gets transferred to the cloud.
 Some of them are referred to as optional files.

 No one is 100% sure as to which files are considered purgeable.
 Some guessed that files and system-generated files that have these two criteria are considered purgeable: